MA675-2021Fall-work/G2-Consulting-Project/README.md

 # G2-Consulting-Project

+# Before cleaning, the dataset we have was 318 observations of 267 variables.
+# After cleaning, the dataset we have is 211 observations of 11 variables.

 # Background review:

 The study population will include patients that were evaluated and treated at Maine Medical Center between January 1 2016-December 31, 2020 following facial trauma withICD9 diagnosis codes 802-802.9 and ICD10 diagnosis codes containing S02 (except S02.0 and S02.11).